halukcansarioz/Instagram-Follow-Checker/README.md

 Contributions, issues, and feature requests are welcome.

-Feel free to fork the repository and submit a pull request.
+If you would like to contribute:

+1. Fork the repository
+2. Create a feature branch
+3. Commit your changes
+4. Open a Pull Request

 ---

 ## 📄 License

 This project is licensed under the MIT License.

+See the LICENSE file for more information.

 ---